SS-LLD/visitor/README.md

 # visitor

+Add new Functionality to Objects without modify existing structure.
 1. This design pattern is to solve Open/Close principle and single responsibility principle.
 2. This design pattern uses double dispatch.